borowe/IoT/buyboxiPellet/README.md

-# IoT Web form to LCD
+# buyboxiPellet

-A simple web app that monitors the level of contents in a container.
+buyboxiPellet is a hardware device that you can put inside of a container to measure the level of the contents.
+The device sends back readings to a webpage that updates in realtime.

 ## Built Using
 ESP8266 Adafruit Huzzah Board - Wifi dev board